*************************** PERCEPTRON SETTINGS ***************************

 * artwork.
 Optimally, store the images that you plan to use in any folder within

 * the Perceptron folder.
-That way, path to image file will be relative to Perceptron
+That way, path to image file will be relative to

 * and usable on different operating systems.